This site contains no information about the edibility or toxicity of mushrooms.

-Coprinopsis atramentaria, commonly known as the common ink cap, inky cap or alcohol inky cap, is poisonous, when combined with alcohol.
+Coprinopsis atramentaria, commonly known as the common ink cap, inky cap or alcohol inky cap, is poisonous when combined with alcohol.
 It is a medium-sized conical agaric, that is greyish brownish, later blackening and dissolves itself in a black ink-like liquid at maturity.
 It grows generally in tufts, in fields, gardens and waste ground, near broad-leaf tree stumps or buried wood.

 egg-shaped, expanding to become slightly umbonate with age.
 The colour is gray to gray-brown.
 Flesh is white, hollow and medium in young specimens but soon discolors and deliqueces slowly from the margin.
 Gills

 free, extremely crowded and edged with white.
 Spores

 are black.
 Stem

 is white and smooth with fine, reddish brown fibrils at base.

 on the First Nature Web site.